Gisèle Halimi: Biography

-Zeiza Gisèle Élise Taïeb was born in La Goulette, Tunisia, on 27 July 1927 to a practicing Jewish Berber family.
+Zeiza Gisèle Élise Taïeb was born in La Goulette, French Tunisia, on 27 July 1927 to a practicing Jewish Berber family.
 Her father, Edouard Taïeb, began as a courier in a law office before becoming a notary clerk and then a legal expert.
 He was naturalized as a French citizen in 1928.
 Her mother, Fortunée "Fritna" Mettoudi, conformed to society's expectations of traditional womanhood, which Halimi cited as the reason for her own early feminist engagement.

 When Gisèle was born, her parents hid her birth for fifteen days because at that time giving birth to a daughter was perceived as a curse.
 At 12 years old, she refused to wait on her brothers and went on a hunger strike to protest the gender roles enforced by her family.
 At 15, she refused to marry a rich oil merchant much older than herself.

 She was educated at a French lycée in Tunis, then attended the University of Paris, graduating in law and philosophy.
 She had three sons: Serge, a journalist, and Jean-Yves, a lawyer, from her first marriage to Paul Halimi, and Emmanuel Faux, a journalist, from her second marriage to Claude Faux.

 She died the day following her 93rd birthday, on July 28, 2020.